 The first bachelor's degree programs offered are Business, Criminal Justice, and Human Services.
-The College recently announced the addition of new bachelor's degrees in Accounting, Professional Studies - Writing, and Restaurant & Foodservice Management.
+The College then announced the addition of new bachelor's degrees in Professional Studies - Writing, and Restaurant & Foodservice Management.
+Most recently, bachelor's degree in Health Care Management and Hospitality Management have been added.
 The introduction of these new degree paths allows students studying at Lackawanna to remain close to home and in an environment with unparalleled academic and social support.